Updated 8 March 2023

 Barriers women face when striving towards the executive level

-Fortunately, most of the female CEOs we interviewed for this article did not feel like being a woman held them back in their careers, and they credit their teams for the support.
+Fortunately, most of the women CEOs we interviewed for this article did not feel like being a woman held them back in their careers, and they credit their teams for the support.

-“Bias can exist but while doing business and interacting with people they understand that it is not a gift but a deserved role”, says Mamie Kalonda, CEO of FINCA DRC, the largest microfinance institution in the Democratic Republic of Congo and chair of the National Association of Microfinance Institutions.
+“Bias can exist, but while doing business and interacting with people they understand that it is not a gift but a deserved role”, says Mamie Kalonda, CEO of FINCA DRC from 2015 to 2022, the largest microfinance institution in the Democratic Republic of Congo and chair of the National Association of Microfinance Institutions.

-Leonor Melo de Velasco, CEO at Banco Mundo Mujer (Bank Woman World), relates a similar experience: “During the 37 years that I have been in this industry, I have faced different challenges; however, being a woman has not limited me to meet my objectives.”
+Leonor Melo de Velasco, founder of Banco Mundo Mujer and President until 2022, relates a similar experience: “During the 37 years that I have been in this industry, I have faced different challenges; however, being a woman has not limited me to meet my objectives.”

 However, they still were able to identify some deeply-rooted biases against female leadership and imbalances regarding female representation at the highest executive positions in the financial industry.